Comparing Pharma Bio Serv (PBSV) & Its Rivals

 |$69.65 million

-Pharma Bio Serv’s peers have higher revenue and earnings than Pharma Bio Serv.
-Pharma Bio Serv is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Pharma Bio Serv’s competitors have higher revenue and earnings than Pharma Bio Serv.
+Pharma Bio Serv is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

+Pharma Bio Serv pays an annual dividend of $0.08 per share and has a dividend yield of 10.0%.
+Pharma Bio Serv pays out -133.3% of its earnings in the form of a dividend.
+As a group, “Management consulting services” companies pay a dividend yield of 1.6% and pay out 35.4% of their earnings in the form of a dividend.
+Pharma Bio Serv is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

 Pharma Bio Serv Company Profile